Emanuel-byte-programmer/Pomodoro-Timer-Using-Python/README.md

 # POMODORO TIMER
-## The repository contains code for implementation of Pomdoro Timer.
+## The repository contains code for implementation of an Interactive and Minimal Pomdoro Timer with background music.

 ### Streamlit Link :- https://deepankarvarma-image-resizer-using-python-app-9d3lg8.streamlit.app/